brunokoga/Montevideo/ultimateCampaign_dir/campaignSystems/exploration.md

 **Hunting Ground** : Ambush predators abound in these plains hexes, using the cover of tall grass to outflank and strike surprised prey.
 In tundra and badlands terrain, predators lie in wait underground using abilities such as burrow, or by digging shallow pits to hide in.
 The chance of random encounters increases by 25%.

-**Resource** : The hex has edible plants (such as wheat or cacti) or useful vegetable matter (such as flax or cotton.
+**Resource** : The hex has edible plants (such as wheat or cacti) or useful vegetable matter (such as flax or cotton).

 **Secret** : Stolen goods are buried in the hex and marked with an innocuous sign, such as an out-of-place river rock.
-With a successful DC 25 [Perception](skill_dir/perception#_perception) check, the PCs recognize the marker and can each salvage treasure or nonmagical gear worth 10 gp per character level.
+With a successful DC 25 [Perception](skills/perception#_perception) check, the PCs recognize the marker and can each salvage treasure or nonmagical gear worth 10 gp per character level.

 ### Settlement